 In Spring of 2007, fourteen-year-old JL of Dulles, VA was visiting her grandmother during spring vacation when she was struck by a car as she walked across the road near Greenwich High School.
 An ambulance took her to the Trauma Center at Stamford Hospital, where it was quickly determined that she had suffered a life-threatening head injury.

-Neurosurgeon Scott Simon, MD of the Tully Health Center and Orthopaedic and Neurosurgery Specialists PC was called to the emergency room, and it was quickly determined that the impact from the accident caused an acute subdural hematoma and malignant brain swelling, leading to a herniation syndrome, where the brain is pushed into the brain stem and down through the skull.
+Neurosurgeon Scott Simon, MD was called to the emergency room, and it was quickly determined that the impact from the accident caused an acute subdural hematoma and malignant brain swelling, leading to a herniation syndrome, where the brain is pushed into the brain stem and down through the skull.
 JL underwent an emergency hemicraniectomy, where Dr. Simon removed half of her skull as well as the hematoma.
 (She had the same brain surgery as Bob Woodruff.)
 Once her swelling subsided, the removed portion of her skull was reattached.

 Back home in Virginia, JL is now in 11th grade.
 She loves to sing, draw and go shopping with friends.
 Thanks to the excellent care she has received at Stamford Hospital and the skills of Dr. Simon, JL’s life has returned to normal.